 The anti-androgenic activity of spironolactone can also reduce hair loss resulting from the birth control pill.
 In addition, this drug will decrease the level of male sex hormones in the body.

 Many people take birth control pills together with spironolactone for acne.
 Make sure to ask your doctor if you can do the same for this hormonal-related hair loss.
-This may be another way how to stop hair loss from birth control.

 Since stress from birth control pills can worsen hair loss, ashwagandha can help.
 It’s an adaptogenic herb that not only reduces stress but also increases resistance to it.